AndrejStojkovic/Arduino-PCTempMonitor/README.md

   <p align="center">
     An Arduino project that I made in my free time to monitor my CPU and GPU temperature from my PC.
     <br>
-    <a href="https://github.com/AndrejStojkovic/Arduino-TempControl/issues">Report bug or request a feature</a>
+    <a href="https://github.com/AndrejStojkovic/Arduino-TempControl/issues">Report Bug or Request a Feature</a>
   </p>
 </p>